jonathan-s/recordedfuture/README.md

 # Developing Phantom

 ## Getting started
+1. You need an account on https://my.phantom.us where all the documentation lives.
+If you don't have an account, go there an sign-up.
+There is a short waiting time before the account is activated upon registration.
 1. You need a dev Phantom server (either through `launch_int_instance phantom dev` or docker).
 1. You need to setup easy network access:<br/>